SavareelFarand/nasa-eonet-analytics-data-pipeline/README.md

 - Polygons centroids are manually calculated using the average of polygon points, making the implementation hardcoded

 - Does not include logging for easier debugging and and crash analysis

-- The more the data processed, the more accurate the result